chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 Understanding **time-in-force** instructions is crucial: Good-Till-Canceled (GTC) orders rest until filled or manually canceled, Immediate-or-Cancel (IOC) orders fill what they can immediately then cancel the rest, and Fill-or-Kill (FOK) orders execute completely or not at all.

+### Latency

+**Latency**, the end-to-end delay from decision to trade acknowledgment, shapes market dynamics well beyond high-frequency trading.
+In CEX environments, latency encompasses network transmission, gateway processing, risk checks, and matching engine cycles.

+This matters in practice: Bitcoin’s best bid is $100,000 with 10 BTC available, and news breaks that could drive prices higher.
+A trader with 10 ms latency can place a buy order and secure that liquidity before the market moves.
+A trader with 100 ms latency arrives to find the best bid is now $100,020, having missed the opportunity entirely.
+That 90-millisecond difference can be the line between a profitable trade and a costly miss.

+To minimize this, traders often place their servers within the same physical data center as an exchange’s systems (co-location) to reduce round-trip time and achieve faster acknowledgments.
+Ultra-low latency lets automated strategies react in fractions of a second, improving fill probability and reducing slippage during fast markets.

 ### Advanced Execution Techniques

 An order to buy $200 million in Bitcoin shows an expected price of $100,000.
 By the time it executes, the average paid price is $100,250, costing an extra $500,000.
 This gap between expectation and reality is **slippage**, and understanding its sources can save significant money over time. **Market impact** happens when large orders walk through multiple price levels in the order book.